marijnh/Eloquent-JavaScript/09_regexp.md

 Programming ((tool))s and techniques survive and spread in a chaotic, evolutionary way.
-It's not always the pretty or brilliant ones that win but rather the ones that function well enough within the right niche—for example, by being integrated with another successful piece of technology.
+It's not always the pretty or brilliant ones that win but rather the ones that function well enough within the right niche or happen to be integrated with another successful piece of technology.

 {{index "domain-specific language"}}

 In this chapter, I will discuss one such tool, _((regular expression))s_.
 Regular expressions are a way to describe ((pattern))s in string data.
-They form a small, separate language that is part of JavaScript and many other languages and tools.
+They form a small, separate language that is part of JavaScript and many other languages and systems.

 {{index [interface, design]}}